Generic name: LISDEXAMFETAMINE DIMESYLATE 10mg

 - Swallow VYVANSE capsules whole, or

 - Open capsules, empty and mix the entire contents with yogurt, water, or orange juice.
 If the contents of the capsule include any compacted powder, a spoon may be used to break apart the powder.
 The contents should be mixed until completely dispersed.
 Consume the entire mixture immediately.
 It should not be stored.
 The active ingredient dissolves completely once dispersed; however, a film containing the inactive ingredients may remain in the glass or container once the mixture is consumed.
 Do not take anything less than one capsule per day, and a single capsule should not be divided.

 The recommended starting dose is 30 mg once daily in the morning in patients ages 6 and above.
-Dosage may be adjusted in increments of 10 mg or 20 mg at approximately weekly intervals up to maximum dose of 70 mg/day.
-Patients may be maintained on their optimal dose [see Clinical Studies (14.1)].
+Dosage may be adjusted in increments of 10 mg or 20 mg at approximately weekly intervals up to maximum dose of 70 mg/day [see Clinical Studies (14.1)].